Canon 2000D vs Nikon D100

 |14.||Nikon D90||Y||mono / mono||-||-||mini||2.0||-||-||-|

 It is notable that the 2000D offers wifi support, while the D100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the D100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D100 was succeeded by the Nikon D200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 2000D and the Nikon D100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 2000D:

 - More detail: Offers more megapixels (24 vs 6MP) with a 100% higher linear resolution.